miklevin/MikeLev.in/fasthtml.md

 enables developers to create interactive web applications using primarily Python and HTML, without extensive JavaScript knowledge.

+Ah ha!
+A 2nd language you have to learn, you say!
+Ah, you caught me.
+But HTMX is almost all these `hx_[name]=value` attributes that look suspiciously like HTML attributes.
+So... yeah, another language.
+But it sort of fits in without much cognitive overhead.
+HTMX disappears into the Python params.

 ### Simplifying Styling with PicoCSS

 FastHTML embraces minimalist CSS frameworks like PicoCSS to streamline the